madeindjs/workflow.ts/README.md

 ## Setup sequelize

-Sequelize is an [ORM (Object Relational Mapping)][orm] wich is in charge to translate TypeScript object in SQL queries to save models.
-The [sequelize documentation about TypeScrypt](http://docs.sequelizejs.com/manual/typescript) is really complete but don't panick I'll show you how to implement with Express.
+Sequelize is an [ORM (Object Relational Mapping)][orm] which is in charge to translate TypeScript object in SQL queries to save models.
+The [sequelize documentation about TypeScrypt](http://docs.sequelizejs.com/manual/typescript) is really complete but don't panics I'll show you how to implement with Express.

 We start to add librairies: